-Unless you're a totally dedicated lure fisherman you're going to need some saltwater fishing rigs for boat fishing - and there's a few to choose from.
+Unless you're a totally dedicated lure fisherman you're going to need some saltwater fishing rigs for boat fishing - and there are a few to choose from.
 In fact, although they continue to be refined, I'd bet there isn't a bottom fishing scenario for which a suitable rig hasn't been designed.

 Tying boat fishing rigs is a straightforward affair, providing you follow a few simple rules and take care with the knots.